Microsoft/IntuneDocs.pt-pt/InTuneDocs/EndUser/install-a-new-version-of-the-company-portal-app.md

 2. Quando encontrar a aplicação, toque no botão **Atualizar** à direita do nome da aplicação.

-## Atualizar a aplicação Portal da Empresa do Intune no seu dispositivo Windows
+## <a name="update-the-intune-company-portal-app-on-your-windows-device"></a>Atualizar a aplicação Portal da Empresa do Intune no seu dispositivo Windows

 1. Navegue para a Loja Windows e procure o **portal da empresa**.